 For Rebeka, it is perseverance.
 She never gives up.
 She surrounds herself with good partners and takes risks, using her imagination to turn this start-up into an industrial adventure.

 What are some of the most surprising lessons you learned along the way?

 “The biggest surprise may definitely be the international aspect of this project.
 Regardless of country or culture, people listen to our story and fall in love with it.
 They want to be on the boat with us.
 Another surprise is the discovery that this plant could really be the raw material of the future for so many everyday applications.
 So far, nobody has thought about it.”

 What is the best advice you have ever received?

-Our solution has been labelled by the Solar Impulse Foundation, and Rebeka was really inspired by the quote of Bertrand Piccard: “On your way there will be plenty of people to tell you that it won’t work, but in fact nothing is impossible.
-Believe in your dreams “.
+Since it began exploring sustainability options, In-Between International has partnered with a number of environmental enterprises, one of which is the Solar Impulse Foundation.
+The Foundation has identified over one thousand clean and profitable solutions to sustainability challenges, one of which being In-Between International.
+Rebeka was inspired by a quote from Bertrand Piccard, the company’s founder: “On your way there will be plenty of people to tell you that it won’t work, but in fact nothing is impossible.
+Believe in your dreams.”

 This is the first of three articles in a series about In-Between International and innovation.
 The next article in the series, focusing on In-Between International’s new product, will be available soon.
 For more insights from Proco, click here.